hadeirani1/gifTest/README.md

 ## Setup system on your machine steps:

-- download all files then uncompress folders.
+- After download go to the project folder using terminal.

-- use the command "composer install" to download required packages.
+- Use the command "composer install" to download required packages.

-- copy .env.example and name it .env
+- Copy .env.example and name it .env

-- create the needed database then update .env file to fill the below information:
+- Create the needed database then update .env file to fill the below information:

 DB_CONNECTION=mysql